-Tinggi Raja White Crater (Kawah Putih Tinggi Raja) is a warm water crater surrounded by white limestone hills located within the Dolok Tinggi Raja Nature Reserve area at Silau Kahean Subdistrict, Simalungun.
-The crater destination covers a total area of approximately 30 ha (0.1 sq mi), which is about 4 hours from Medan.
+Tinggi Raja White Crater (Kawah Putih Tinggi Raja) is a warm water crater in the Dolok Tinggi Raja Nature Reserve area at Silau Kahean Subdistrict, Simalungun.
+White limestone hills surround the crater.
+The destination covers a total area of approximately 30 ha (0.1 sq mi), which is about 4 hours from Medan.
 To see it on the map, click here.

 What to Enjoy

 The crater area looks like a pearl in the middle of a dense forest.
 It has amazing beauty of the white limestone hills to fascinate visitors.
 Further, it has hot springs that are enchanting and exotic to bath in.
 But wait.
 The spring has a temperature of about 90 degrees Celsius.
 It is more than enough to cook eggs.
 So, don’t try top swin immediately on the crater.
 Find a swimming spot far down the lane where the water temperature has dropped to what your body can taste and enjoy.
 The spring flows between the limestone rocks that are stepped.
 This event makes the rocks become pure white like snow.

 The source of the white high king crater there are 2 places that you can visit in this tourist area.
 The first is the limestone hill which is traversed by the flow of hot water, thus making these rocks beautiful to the eye, there is also the beauty of a natural carpet formed from a mossy river flow and passed by hot water making the rocks like a white-green carpet. .

 Above there is also a natural pool that is not so wide but big enough that it emits a hot spring that looks bubbly at the bottom of the pool, which of course you are prohibited from bathing in that area because it is very dangerous.
 This stream of hot water flows through the bushes of trees that dry up because of the heat and gathers into one stream to form a lake whose water is turquoise and makes it very beautiful.